mrdotkg/40fyweb/README.md

-## Source code, ci-cd and hosing for 40fy.dotkg.in
+## SFree Hugo theme for game devs and gaming community.